 It is imperative that the ADVP identify any existing or forthcoming reviews of legislation and policy that may affect its priority areas of work.
 Close contact with the organisations such as those listed above help facilitate this important aspect of the trade body’s work.

-There are currently 23 member companies providing electronic validation solutions to a range of sectors.
+Our members provide electronic validation solutions to a range of sectors.
 These include:

 - Police forces